Module 2: Basic Wilderness Self-Reliance

 • Single-wall stainless steel water bottle with nesting cup

-Additional requirement: Bring two gallons of drinking water
+Minimum size: 32 oz.
+Additional requirement: Bring two gallons of drinking water.

 • One ferrocerium rod (5–6 inches long recommended)